Capriatto/Capriatto.github.io/README.md

 ==============

 # What is it about?
-It's my personal blog where i hope to share all experiences and tutoriales about technology and software developing.
+It's my personal blog where i share my trading journey.

 # Based and supported by?
 [Jekyll](www.jekyllrb.com) • Simple, blog-aware, static sites